unicef/drone-4sdgtoolkit/content/about/_index.en.md

 title: About the toolkit
 icon:
 type: docs
-description: About the UNICEF Drones for Sustainable Develop Goals Toolkit.
+description: Information on the Droone SDG toolkit, key partners, and how to make a contribution.
 downloadBtn: false
 ---